-In the shade it felt arctic.
+The shade felt arctic.
 Some of the frost was so thick it looked like a fine dusting of snow.

 We decided to make the most of the weather and headed up to the forest for a long walk.
 We love walking there but don’t go as often as we’d like to because a round trip is 2-3 hours.
 So it’s generally somewhere we venture to at the weekend or on Summer evenings.

-Only a few weeks ago these ferns were bright green.
+These ferns were bright green a few weeks ago.
 Now they’re all brown and covered in thick frost.

 And look at the tiny icicles growing on this fence post!

 I packed some lunch but we couldn’t find anywhere to sit and eat it so we drank a big flask of hot chocolate instead.
 Things like this always taste better enjoyed outdoors in the cold.
 You don’t truly appreciate hot chocolate in a central heated house.